The third book in the Daughters of Hastings Trilogy

 Love the novels of Carol McGrath?
 Don't miss THE SILKEN ROSE, starring one of the most fierce and courageous forgotten queens of England!

-AND COMING APRIL 2021 DISCOVER THE DAMASK ROSE: THE SUMPTUOUS AND GRIPPING NEW NOVEL FROM CAROL MCGRATH
+AND COMING IN APRIL 2022: DISCOVER THE STONE ROSE - THE SUMPTUOUS AND GRIPPING NEW NOVEL FROM CAROL MCGRATH

 AVAILABLE FOR PREORDER NOW!